helsingborg-stad/readme.md/README.md

 ## Instructions
-- Copy files in this repo into your repository and do a search and replace in the README.md for `readme.md` and replace with `{your repository name}`.
+- Copy files in this repository into your repository and do a search and replace in the README.md for `readme.md` and replace with `{your repository name}`.
-- Keep the header and everything below the License sub header.
+- Keep the header and everything below the License sub header as a footer.
 - Put image files referenced in README.md inside `docs/images` folder.
 - Make sure the main/master branch is correct in the license-url for the license shield to work correctly.

 ## Tips
 - Avoid creating a "Table of Contents" as it is cumbersome to update and rarely needed in a short descriptive README.md
-- Keep it technical if the target audience is developer. less images, more to the "get this up and running fast".
+- Keep it technical if the target audience is developer, less images, more to the "get this up and running fast".

 ## Examples